CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 **Step 3.
 Encrypt the file or directory**

-Load your private or screte key (_sk examplename.sec_), your public key (_pk examplename.pub_) or a recipient public key and load the fileor directory you want to encrypt.
+Load your private or secrete key (_sk examplename.sec_), your public key (_pk examplename.pub_) or a recipient public key and load the file or directory you want to encrypt.
-In this exaple we are loding two recipients public keys (_pk sds.pub_) and (_pk secondrecipientexample.pub_) and encrypting a the file containing a dog image ( _dog.jpg_).
+In this example we are loading two recipients public keys (_pk sds.pub_) and (_pk secondrecipientexample.pub_) and encrypting a the file containing a dog image ( _dog.jpg_).

 ```
 $ crypt4gh encrypt --sk examplename.sec --recipient_pk sds.pub --recipient_pk secondrecipeintexample.pub < dog.jpg